lronaldo/cpctelera/README.md

  * XCode Command Line tools (`xcode-select --install`)
  * Libboost from Homebrew (`brew install boost`)

 Once `setup.sh` completes without errors, _**CPCtelera**_ will be ready to use.
-To have a quick glance about what CPCtelera offers, you may enter `examples/` folder and check all the examples included.
+To have a quick glance about what _**CPCtelera**_ offers, you may enter `examples/` folder and check all the examples included.
 You can build any one of them just by typing `make` inside the example folder, then CDT and DSK files will be automatically generated.

 For creating your own projects, _**CPCtelera**_ includes the `cpct_mkproject` script. `setup.sh` configures your system's $PATH variable so that you have direct access to `cpct_mkproject` anywhere on your system (you should close and open your terminal again after `setup.sh` finishes).
 Creating a new project is as easy as typing this:
  * `cpct_mkproject <project_folder>`

  If you wanted to specify a project name (different than the folder name) and/or a concrete binary load address, you may check options with `cpct_mkproject --help`.

-If you are a Mac user, you will want to consider installing [CPCtelera-samples-Xcode](https://github.com/dfreniche/cpctelera_samples_xcode) by [Diego Freniche](http://blog.freniche.com), along with CPCtelera.
+If you are a Mac user, you will want to consider installing [CPCtelera-samples-Xcode](https://github.com/dfreniche/cpctelera_samples_xcode) by [Diego Freniche](http://blog.freniche.com), along with _**CPCtelera**_.
 This package creates Xcode projects from examples and lets you build them directly from Xcode.

 _**CPCtelera**_ is fully usable and has been tested under these platforms:
  * Windows (with Cygwin 32/64 bits)